 Public health departments usually visit homes to do the following:

-Evaluate potential barriers to treatment (eg, extreme poverty, unstable housing, child care problems, alcoholism, mental illness)
+Evaluate potential barriers to treatment (eg, extreme poverty, unstable housing, child care problems, alcohol use disorder, mental illness)

 Check for other active cases